BBC's full Remembrance Week 2020 schedule on TV and radio

 The BBC will once again air extensive coverage marking the occasion.

-To mark 75 years since the end of the Second World War, the BBC will be airing a number of special programmes across Remembrance Week to honour those who lost their lives in the conflict.
+In honour of VE Day’s 75th anniversary, the BBC is airing a full week of Remembrance Day programming dedicated to those who lost their lives during the Second World War.

-This year will also see the 100th anniversary of the burial of the Unknown Warrior, with the BBC providing live coverage from Westminster Abbey including the national two-minute silence.
+Today’s Remembrance Sunday coverage, presented by David Dimbleby live at the Cenotaph, will see members of the Royal Family, the Government, veterans and Armed Forces gather for a two-minute silence at 11am, while later in the week, Westminster Abbey will host a ceremony to mark the 100th anniversary of the Unknown Warrior’s burial.

-The programmes will span across the BBC’s television channels and radio stations, aiming to bring the country together in reflection.
+The BBC will be airing Remembrance Week specials across its television channels and radio stations to bring the nation together in reflection despite the current lockdown.

 Tim Davie, BBC’s Director General, said: “I am proud of the role the BBC plays every year in marking Remembrance.
 This year is particularly significant, as we gather remotely to remember those who made the ultimate sacrifice and pay tribute to their lives.”